 - Substance abuse assessment and treatment

-However, defendants can often get MIP charges dismissed by completing a diversion program or entering a deferred judgment.
+However, minors can often get MIP charges dismissed by completing a diversion program or entering a deferred judgment.

 - 1. What does Minor in Possession (MIP) mean?